• ABOUT

 Police Brutality — Systemic Racism, and the Uniformed KKK

 Racism.
-This word evokes hair-raising, spine-chilling responses within the black race.
-It is a cringe-worthy word with negative connotations of cruelty and inequality.
+This cringeworthy word evokes hair-raising, spine-chilling responses within the black race, along with its negative connotations of cruelty and inequality.

 So, what exactly is racism?
 Here is a clear-cut definition: